jdavidm/learn-stata/syllabus.md

 ### Assignments
 Students are required to read the assigned chapters, complete coding assignments, and take a final exam.

+### House style
+All code submitted for grading *must* follow this course's [house style]({{ site.baseurl }}/materials/house-style).
+Code not following the house style will be returned un-graded.
+Students will then have a chance to re-submit the assignment in the correct style.
+If assignments are re-submitted the same day, they will be graded without penalty.
+If they are submitted late, the earned grade will be reduced 10%.
+If the assignment is never re-submitted, it will be graded a 0.

 ### Replication Project
 Graduate students are expected to complete a replication project in which they replicate the results in a published paper.
 Students will log their work on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/).